shplok/Albion-Online-Gold-Trade-Bot/README.md

             if you had a monitor with the resolution 3840x2160, the factor change for the x and y would be as follows:

             3840/1980 = 2, 2160/1080 = 2 so instead of 1, MONITOR_RESOLUTION x and y would both be 2.
+    • To stop the code, press and hold the q, key until the script notifies you that it has stopped running.